lightbulb12294/CSI2P-II-Mini/README.md

 - You don't actually need to keep the value of `x`, `y`, and `z` (i.e. `[0]`, `[4]`, and `[8]` in memory) correct after each expression, as long as the final result of `x`, `y`, and `z` is correct.
 - The instruction can be optimized, which means you can reduce the number of instructions while keeping the correctness of your answer as you wish.

+## Restrictions

+Function `itoa` is not allowed.
+Please use `sprintf` instead.

+- Our judge system is linux-based system. `itoa` is not included in standard library.
+You'll receive compile error if you call `itoa` function.

 ## Score

 The project includes 2 parts: